Rocky Mountain Blizzard 20 2020 Review

 In general, the Blizzard 20 has relatively standard measurements for a fat bike, though Rocky Mountain broke the mold a bit and gave it a slacker head tube angle than we're used to seeing in this realm.
 Rocky Mountain refers to the geometry of the Blizzard as "aggressive," and we'd agree that a 67-degree head tube angle qualifies as aggressive, for a fat bike anyway.
 The slacker headtube does give this bike a more composed and confident front end, and testers were more comfortable riding down steeper and rougher sections on this bike than most.
 Beyond that, the geometry seems pretty normal, though we'd argue that the sizing feels a little small.
 In fact, we tested an XL frame as the manufacturer's measurements for the size large seemed a little small, and this was validated by our 6-foot tall testers who felt the XL frame felt just right.
 The XL Blizzard we tested had a 655mm effective top tube length, a 456mm reach, and a 1200mm wheelbase.
 The chainstays were 440mm long, and the bottom bracket was 322mm high, with a seat tube angle of 73-degrees.

 The Blizzard 20 is the least expensive model we've tested.
-That fact alone makes it a good value, but considering how well it performs in snow, sand, and soft dirt conditions, we feel it's an excellent value and the winner of our Best Buy Award.
+That fact alone makes it a good value, but considering how well it performs in snow, sand, and soft dirt conditions, we feel it's an excellent value.

 The Blizzard 20 is a capable fat bike with a reasonable price tag.
 This bike sets itself apart from the competition with its more aggressive geometry, which takes cues from modern trail bike design.
 The slacker head tube angle helps to give the Blizzard a more confident feeling front end that performs well at speed and in steeper, rougher terrain than most.
 It's not lightweight or particularly fast-rolling, but we feel it would be a great addition to any mountain biker's quiver and an affordable one at that.